Chronic Pain And Depression: Treatment Options To Improve Health

 With online therapy, you’re not required to make the physical journey or a long commute to visit a therapist’s office in person.
 This can be helpful if you’re living with pain that makes movement difficult.
 Through online therapy platforms like BetterHelp, you can attend a therapy session from the comfort of your favorite chair, bed, or a standing desk – wherever is most comfortable for you.
 Additionally, the flexibility to schedule appointments at convenient times has several benefits.
 You can schedule a session when you are less likely to be in pain, which can sometimes worsen throughout the day.
 Alternatively, scheduling a session when you are experiencing pain might make sense on some days so you can better articulate the sensations in the moment to a caring, concerned, and qualified online therapist.

 Online therapy has shown efficacy in treating people living with chronic pain, depression, or both conditions.
 In a randomized controlled trial comparing an internet-based cognitive behavioral intervention to face-to-face CBT, evidence showed significant improvements for those in the first cohort.
-Specifically, there were reductions in pain intensity, diminishments in catastrophizing behavior, and improvement in pain coping decisions and quality of life.
-Not only was the online CBT intervention at least as effective as the face-to-face method, but on some outcome measures, iCBT appeared to be even more effective.
+Specifically, there were reductions in pain intensity, diminishments in catastrophizing behavior, and improvements in pain coping decisions and quality of life.
+Not only was the online CBT intervention at least as effective as the face-to-face method, but iCBT appeared to be even more effective in some outcome measures.

 Takeaway